Best Fish Finder for Inflatable Pontoon Boat (Reviews 2020)

 Although this unit has the second-smallest display of any of the best fish finders for inflatable pontoon boats, it still packs a punch when it comes to fish-finding technologies.

-The HawkEye Fishtrax 1C has a VirtuView HD color display, and dual-frequncy FishTrax Intelligent Sonar.
+The HawkEye Fishtrax 1C has a VirtuView HD color display, and dual-frequency FishTrax Intelligent Sonar.

 It features an ice-mode, which allows for use with ice fishing.